cambridge-ceu/csd3/README.md

 ### Acknowledgements

-The repository was created as a result of the cambridge-ceu organisation; information regarding system login, Jupyter, VEP received inputs from HPC supporint team.
+The repository was created as a result of the cambridge-ceu organisation; information regarding system login, Jupyter, Stata and VEP received inputs from HPC supporint team.